 my name is Ralph Stens.
 I was born in 1959 in Germany.
 At the tender age of 15, the audiophile bacillus infected me and has never let go of me since.
 During my studies – I received a university degree in electrical engineering / electronics & high frequency techniques – I started to develop my own circuits for my hobby.

 Throughout my professional career, I have been developing mainly analogue and digital circuits around industrial measurement techniques and laboratory equipment.
 Over the years, a wealth of experience has accumulated here.
 An advantage for my hobby is that the tasks of measurement technology and audiophile circuitry are very similar in many areas.

 But why do I then engage myself with Pass Labs circuitry?

-From my point of view as a professional electronics designer, the SUSY circuit is the best circuit technology for amplifiers in audio design.
-Over the years, this has been confirmed by listening comparisons of various high-quality audio systems.
-So if there is a – at least in my opinion – optimal amplifier technology, then why should I still be concerned with the development of my own circuit topologies in this area.
-That’s just a waste of scarce leisure time.
+From my point of view as a professional electronics developer the SUSY topology is the best circuit technology for amplifiers in audio design.
+Over the years this has been confirmed for me by listening comparisons on various high-quality audio systems.
+So if there is an – at least in my opinion – optimal amplifier technology, it makes more sense to work with this circuit technology than to try completely new developments.

 Ultimately, I never make 100% replicas.
 A company like Pass Labs is subject to commercial constraints that the homebuilder is not aware of.
 For the individual pieces, especially for your own use, you can develop all you can design and get the best out of the design’s for yourself.